-This page has information on selecting and applying for scholarships that AUT University and external groups offer.
+This page has information on selecting and applying for scholarships that AUT and external groups offer.

 Selecting a scholarship

-If you are offered two scholarships that both pay your fees, you will have to decide which scholarship to accept.
-If one scholarship is for fee payment and the other(s) are for personal study use, i.e. course books and living costs, you can often hold these together.
+If you are offered two scholarships that both pay your fees or a contribution to fees, you will have to decide which scholarship to accept.
+If one scholarship is for fee payment and the other(s) are for living costs or travel you can often hold these together.

 For address details see contact information.

-Note: not all scholarships cover full fees.
-You may have AuSM fees or material fees relating to your course that are payable by you.
-Have a look at your scholarships terms of reference to find out what fees your scholarship covers.
-Any fees not covered by your scholarship can be paid at the Student Centre cashier desk on campus or online through Arion.
+Note: most scholarships do not cover full fees.
+You may have other fees or material fees relating to your course that are payable by you.
+Have a look at your scholarships regulations to find out what your scholarship covers.
+You will need to make arrangements to pay for any amount not covered by your scholarship.
+You may need to apply to StudyLink for a loan to cover any outstanding amount, it is advisable that this is done early.
+Alternatively the outstanding fees can be paid at the Student Hub cashier desk on campus or online through Arion.

-- Attach supporting documentation (i.e. medical certificate, letter of support from organisation, confirmation of what you are going to be doing in your semester or year of deferment and confirmation from your faculty that your leave of absence has been approved).
+- You must provide supporting documentation (i.e. medical certificate, letter of support from organisation, confirmation of what you are going to be doing in your semester or year of deferment and confirmation from your faculty that your leave of absence has been approved).

-- Your application for deferment and supporting documents will be forwarded for approval to the Scholarship Committee that meets twice a semester.
+- Your application for deferment and supporting documents will be forwarded for approval to the Scholarship Office.

 - You can only defer a scholarship once and for a maximum of one year.
-Note: Deferment Committee meetings are held at several times of the year, but it is important to send your request to the Scholarships Office as soon as possible.
+Note: It is important to send your request to the Scholarships Office as soon as possible.

 Urgent financial assistance

-If you cannot find a suitable scholarship but require urgent financial assistance, please contact Student Financial Services
+If you cannot find a suitable scholarship but require urgent financial assistance, please contact the Student Hub

 We encourage scholarship students to participate in voluntary work at AUT.
 Additionally, you might want to do a Keys to Leadership paper as it offers valuable leadership skills and will look good on your CV.